-You’re at home using your Windows 10 computer, but strangely enough, the Windows 10 operating system is automatically increasing the volume.
-Right away you’re wondering a ghost is haunting your house.
+You’re at home using your Windows 11/10 computer, but strangely enough, the Windows operating system automatically increases the volume.
+Right away, you’re wondering if a ghost is haunting your house.
 Well, there’s a high chance your computer is not being haunted by a ghost who’s out to eat your work.
-It’s just one of those many problems Windows 10 throw at us computer users from time to time.
-Like most problems with Windows 10, there are several ways to potentially fix the issue, and we’re going to look at a few of them today.
+It’s just one of the many problems Windows occasionally throws at us computer users.
+Like most problems with Windows 11/10, there are several ways to fix the issue, and we will look at a few of them today.

-If you find that the audio or volume on your Windows 10 computer increases or does down automatically by itself, here is what you need to do to fix the problem.
+If you find that the audio or volume on your Windows 11/10 computer increases or goes down automatically, here is what you need to do to fix the problem.

 1] Run the Audio Troubleshooter

-Press the Windows + I key to fire up the Settings app, then from there, click on Update & Security.
-You should see an option from the left-pane that says Troubleshoot, just kindly select that option.
+In Windows 10, press the Windows + I key to fire up the Settings app, then from there, click on Update & Security.
+You should see an option from the left pane that says Troubleshoot; kindly select that option.

-Moving forward, click on the option that says Playing Audio, then finally, select Run the troubleshooter.
-Wait for it to scan and do its thing, then follow any instructions that could help with returning your computer’s audio to normalcy.
+Moving forward, click on the option that says Playing Audio, then select Run the troubleshooter.
+Wait for it to scan and do its thing, then follow any instructions to help return your computer’s audio to normalcy.

-Alternatively, you could do this by launching the Settings app, select System from the menu, then Sound, and finally, select the Troubleshoot option.
+Alternatively, you could do this by launching the Settings app, selecting System from the menu, then Sound, and finally, selecting the Troubleshoot option.

 2] Update or Roll back the audio driver

 Click on the Start menu icon, then type control panel.
-Select from the search query and be sure to choose Hardware and Sound from the menu.
-The next step, then, is to click on Device Manager, then choose the option, Audio inputs and outputs.
+Select from the search query, and choose Hardware and Sound from the menu.
+The next step is to click on Device Manager, then choose the option, Audio inputs, and outputs.

 You’ll see a drop-down showing your audio device.
-Right-click on it, select Properties.
-Finally, click on Driver, then select Roll Back Driver and follow the instructions to do so.
-If you need details, then this post will show you how to update or rollback the driver.
+Right-click on it, and select Properties.
+Finally, click Driver, select Roll Back Driver, and follow the instructions.
+If you need details, this post will show you how to update or rollback the driver.

 3] Disable Sound enhancements

-Microsoft and third-party vendors have shipped audio enhancement packages designed to make your system’s specific hardware sound absolutely perfect.
-These are referred to as Audio Enhancements in Windows 10.
+Microsoft and third-party vendors have shipped audio enhancement packages designed to make your system’s specific hardware sound perfect.
+These are referred to as Audio Enhancements in Windows 11/10.
 But sometimes, these very ‘enhancements’ can cause problems with audio and sound.
-If you face issues with your audio in Windows 10, you may want to Turn Off Audio Enhancements and see if it helps.
+If you face issues with your audio in Windows 11/10, you may want to Turn Off Audio Enhancements and see if it helps.